 Antioxidants are compounds that neutralise or scavenge these free radicals, thereby preventing them from harming the body.
 Such antioxidants include vitamin A, vitamin C, anthocyanins, etc.

 Montmorency tart cherry juice contains good amounts of these antioxidants and hence, may have potential anti-cancer effects.
-A study conducted on mice concluded that the anthocyanins and cyanidine present in tart cherry can help to lower the risk of colon cancer.
+A study conducted on mice concluded that the anthocyanins and cyanidine present in tart cherry can help lower the risk of colon cancer.

 However, more human studies need to be conducted in order to provide more accurate data.